The 11th Step Prayer: A Guide to Spiritual Growth and Recovery

 By forgiveness, one can be forgiven.

-When one dies, one awakes into Eternal Life.
+When one dies, one awakens into Eternal Life.

 The Role of 11th-Step Prayer and Meditation in Recovery